Ulee's Gold

 Ulee's Gold is a 1997 American drama film written and directed by Victor Nuñez and starring Peter Fonda.
 Co-stars include Patricia Richardson, Christine Dunford, Tom Wood, Jessica Biel, J. Kenneth Campbell and Vanessa Zima.
 It was released by Orion Pictures, with Jonathan Demme receiving presenter credits for his role in the film's financing.

 The film's title refers both to the honey the main character Ulee produces as a beekeeper, particularly that made from the nectar of the tupelo tree, and to the hidden money stolen by his son.
+The "Gold" refers to Ulee's family who means everything to him.
+Ulee wants nothing to do with the stashed and stolen money.

 The film was the "Centerpiece Premiere" at the 1997 Sundance Film Festival.
 Fonda won a Golden Globe Award for his performance and was also nominated for an Academy Award for Best Actor and a Screen Actors Guild Award.

 Van Morrison sings "Tupelo Honey" (the title song of his 1971 album) over the end credits.

 Plot

 Ulee Jackson is a widowed beekeeper in Wewahitchka, Florida.
 His son Jimmy is in prison following a botched bank robbery and Jimmy's wife, Helen, has abandoned their two daughters and is living in Orlando.
 Ulee's stubborn independence prevents him from asking for help, and he has his hands full running his business and acting as surrogate parent to Casey and Penny.
 Casey is a rebellious teenager and Penny is a timid 10-year-old who seems confused by her parents' absence and the tension at home.

 When Ulee visits Jimmy in prison, Jimmy tells him that Helen has turned up at the Orlando home of petty criminals Eddie Flowers and Ferris Dooley.
 They were Jimmy's accomplices in the robbery, but were never caught.
 Now they say Helen is sick, and Jimmy asks Ulee to bring her home.

 Ulee goes to pick up Helen, but it turns out what Eddie and Ferris really want is the stolen money that Jimmy allegedly hid after the robbery.
 Ulee agrees to ask Jimmy about it, and then takes Helen home.
 Helen's "illness" is actually drug addiction and, while she is almost comatose on the way home, she becomes violent and belligerent as she wakes up near the house.
 Ulee's tenant and next door neighbor, a divorced nurse named Connie, is brought into the home by a frightened Penny, and over the next few days helps Helen through her drug withdrawal.